Doonesbury by Garry Trudeau for March 09, 2014

 29. Reboot2thumb

-ursen1 about 10 years ago
+ursen1 over 10 years ago

 Started at 11 years old.
 Had my last one at 26, didn’t say I quit until many, many long years later.
 The temptation was so strong I was afraid to say “I quit” because that would jinx it.